dAr2q/RPM-LEDS/README.md

 - Currently works on ESP32-WROOM and ESP32-C3 Super Mini (could work on ESP8266 but dont have any to test)

 # ToDo

-- Mini Webserver for entering SSID and Password
-- Before connecting to WiFi create AP to enter Webserver
+- Before connecting to WiFi (if NVS is empty) create AP to enter Webserver
 - if EN Button pressed for 5 seconds reset and erase Wifi Settings and set AP

 # Bugs